magnusnn/informationSecurity/infoSec.md

 ####Pretty Good Privacy
 > Pretty Good Privacy (PGP) is a data encryption and decryption computer program that provides cryptographic privacy and authentication for data communication.
 PGP is often used for signing, encrypting, and decrypting texts, e-mails, files, directories, and whole disk partitions and to increase the security of e-mail communications.[wikipedia: PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy)

+####GNU Privacy Guard
+> GNU Privacy Guard (GnuPG or GPG) is a free software replacement for PGP.
+> GnuPG is a hybrid-encryption software program because it uses a combination of conventional symmetric-key cryptography for speed, and public-key cryptography for ease of secure key exchange, typically by using the recipient's public key to encrypt a session key which is only used once.
+This mode of operation is part of the OpenPGP standard and has been part of PGP from its first version.

+###

 #Reference
  **[Creating and Using SSL Certificates](http://www.eclectica.ca/howto/ssl-cert-    howto.php)**